MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 ### Change whether Bing is the default search engine for Google Chrome

-If your users decide they want to stop using Bing as their default search engine, they can click on the magnifying glass icon next to the address bar in Google Chrome and click the **Use Bing as your default search engine** toggle to the **Off** position.
+If your users decide they want to stop using Bing as their default search engine, they can select the magnifying glass icon next to the address bar in Google Chrome and move the **Use Bing as your default search engine** toggle to the **Off** position.
 For the change to take effect, they need to close Google Chrome and then open it again.
 Selecting **Off** doesn't remove the extension.
 This allows your users to still easily search work content through the extension flyout.

 ![The "Use Bing as your default search engine" toggle in Google Chrome](images/flyout-toggle-chrome.PNG)

- If your users want to go back to using Bing as their default search engine and access Microsoft Search capabilities, they can click the toggle in Google Chrome to the **On** position.
+ If your users want to go back to using Bing as their default search engine and access Microsoft Search capabilities, they can move the toggle in Google Chrome to the **On** position.
 For the change to take effect, they need to close Google Chrome and then open it again.

 ## How to remove the background service for Microsoft Search in Bing after it's been installed

 You don't need to remove the background service to revert back to the original search engine settings.
-Your users can use the simple [On/Off](#change-whether-bing-is-the-default-search-engine-for-google-chrome) toggle or you can [clear the setting in the Microsoft 365 admin center](#configure-the-setting-in-the-microsoft-365-admin-center-to-allow-the-extension-to-be-installed) that affects all users in your organization.
+Your users can use the [On/Off](#change-whether-bing-is-the-default-search-engine-for-google-chrome) toggle or you can [clear the setting in the Microsoft 365 admin center](#configure-the-setting-in-the-microsoft-365-admin-center-to-allow-the-extension-to-be-installed) that affects all users in your organization.

 But if you want, you can remove the background service from the device.
 If the extension is installed on the device, then uninstalling the background service also removes the extension.
 Bing will no longer be set as the default search engine.
 Also, the background service won't be installed again in a future update of Microsoft 365 Apps for enterprise.